vshn/crmngr/README.rst

 Configuration
 *************

-crmngr is looking for its configuration files in `~/.crmngr`.
+crmngr is looking for its configuration files in `~/.crmngr/` and will create them if run for the first time

 profiles
 ========